Optimal foraging theory: Functional response curves

 As previously mentioned, the amount of time it takes to search for a prey item depends on the density of the prey.
 Functional response curves show the rate of prey capture as a function of food density and can be used in conjunction with the optimal diet theory to predict foraging behavior of predators.
 There are three different types of functional response curves.

 For a Type I functional response curve, the rate of prey capture increases linearly with food density.
 At low prey densities, the search time is long.
 Since the predator spends most of its time searching, it eats every prey item it finds.
 As prey density increases, the predator is able to capture the prey faster and faster.
 At a certain point, the rate of prey capture is so high, that the predator doesn't have to eat every prey item it encounters.
 After this point, the predator should choose only the prey items with the highest E/h.

 For a Type II functional response curve, the rate of prey capture negatively accelerates as it increases with food density.
 This is because it assumes that the predator is limited by its capacity to process food.
 In other words, as the food density increases, handling time increases.
 At the beginning of the curve, rate of prey capture increases nearly linearly with prey density and there is almost no handling time.
 As prey density increases, the predator spends less and less time searching for prey and more and more time handling the prey.
 The rate of prey capture increases less and less, until it finally plateaus.
 The high number of prey basically "swamps" the predator.

 A Type III functional response curve is a sigmoid curve.
 The rate of prey capture increases at first with prey density at a positively accelerated rate, but then at high densities changes to the negatively accelerated form, similar to that of the Type II curve.
 At high prey densities (the top of the curve), each new prey item is caught almost immediately.
-The predator is able to be choosy and doesn't eat every item it finds.
+The predator is able to be choosy and does not eat every item it finds.
 So, assuming that there are two prey types with different profitabilities that are both at high abundance, the predator will choose the item with the higher E/h.
 However, at low prey densities (the bottom of the curve) the rate of prey capture increases faster than linearly.
 This means that as the predator feeds and the prey type with the higher E/h becomes less abundant, the predator will start to switch its preference to the prey type with the lower E/h, because that type will be relatively more abundant.
 This phenomenon is known as prey switching.